-The Pontifical Mission Societies, known in some countries as Missio, is a Catholic worldwide network of missionary action and cooperation that is under the canonical jurisdiction of the Bishop of Rome (the Pope).
-These societies include:
+The Pontifical Mission Societies, known in some countries as Missio, is a Catholic worldwide network of missionary animation and cooperation that is under the canonical jurisdiction of the Bishop of Rome (the Pope).
+These Societies include:

 ►The Society for the Propagation of the Faith